Six Years Ago: The Forgotten Red Shirt Siege of Bangkok

 Besides overrunning the ASEAN summit and causing foreign leaders to flee, the Prime Minister’s car was attacked in Pattaya and later in Bangkok, and hostages were taken and displayed on the Red Shirt stage.
 The Red Shirt leaders repeatedly emphasized that the people were so angry that they could take out their frustration on any interlopers so foreigners and reporters were warned to stay away from the protest site.
 This limited international coverage and sympathy for the protest.

 Above: Daily News, April 14, 2009 – The Prime Minister’s secretary taken hostage by Red Shirts

-While some of the events took place around Victory Monument and there were other scattered incidents around town, the main protest area settled in the traditional spot at Government House far downtown.
-The scattered burning of buses carried out by small bands of highly organized men and the gas trucks rigged to explode near the Huay Kwang flats had little impact in winning the hearts and minds of the public.
+While some of the events took place around Victory Monument and there were other scattered incidents around town, the main protest area settled in the traditional protest spot at Government House far downtown.
+Scattered burning buses carried out by small bands of highly organized men and the gas trucks rigged to explode near the Huay Kwang flats had little impact in winning the hearts and minds of the public.
 What the “protest” actually was for was very clear–it was direct force exerted by a disgruntled politician against the government.
+In the past, such action had been threatened by political figures such as former PM Chavalit Yongchaiyudh and Democrat Suthep Thaugsuban, but Thaksin finally made it a reality.

 Above: Buses being burned in 2009

 The deaths the protest were supposed to produce–to invoke the Thai convention that a government that kills people must step aside–did not materialize.
 This did not stop Thaksin from afterwards insisting to perplexed Western reporters there were many deaths at the hands of the military.

-The Red Shirt protests in 2010 displayed a bottom-up rethinking of the entire event and ended up being more successful.
+The Red Shirt protests the following year in 2010 displayed a bottom-up rethinking of the entire event and ended up being more successful.